 Submitting your Works

 Making your works available through DR-NTU facilitates the sharing of knowledge and increases the research impact.
-By depositing your works in DR-NTU for open access, the full-text and metadata of your works, including the title, author, abstract, etc., will be publicly searchable, viewable and downloadable.
+By depositing your works in DR-NTU for open access, you acknowledge that you have read this Terms or Use and NTU Open Access, and you agree to be bound by all the terms and conditions set out therein.
+You further agree that the full-text and metadata of your works, including the title, author, abstract, etc., will be publicly searchable, viewable and downloadable on the Internet.

 Copyright and Creative Commons License

 Contributors to DR-NTU must hold the copyright (either solely or jointly) or the right to deposit for the content that they submit to DR-NTU.
 To enable NTU to manage, deposit and disseminate the materials submitted to the repository, the author/creator/ copyright holder(s) must grant the University a royalty-free, irrevocable, perpetual and non-exclusive license to use and reproduce the work.
 They should make sure that any existing agreements related to the submitted works, such as prior agreements with journal publishers, are not in conflict with preservation and dissemination of the works through DR-NTU.

 For works that are unpublished, such as PhD theses, the use of the works will be governed by Creative Commons License - Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 For more information about Creative Commons, please click here.

 Contributors are responsible for the quality, validity and authenticity of the works submitted through direct online submission or staff-mediated submission.
 They need to provide accurate metadata for the deposited works to facilitate searching and discovery.